Principal Bundles and Gauge Theories: (Pseudo)Riemannian Manifolds and the Levi-Civita Connection

 \section{(Pseudo)Riemannian Manifolds and the Levi-Civita Connection}

 Suppose $M$ is a (pseudo-)Riemannian manifold, that is a manifold equipped with a symmetric, non-degenerate tensor $g\in \Gamma(T^* M\otimes T^* M)$.
 Then, there is a canonical choice for a connection on $M$ (an affine connection on the tangent bundle).
 I will not give the standard derivation\footnote{This would involve demanding that the metric have covariant derivative zero and showing that this defines a unique connection for a specified torsion tensor (the canonical choice being torsion zero).
-My derivation is a bit less standard, but yields the same connection.} of this connection.
-The one I give might be a bit more involved, but is more in line with the rest of this thesis.
-In particular, it will be more natural from a physicists point of view, since it starts from an action principle.
+My derivation is somewhat less standard, but yields the same connection.} of this connection.
+The one I give might be somewhat more involved, but is more in line with the rest of this thesis.
+In particular, it will be more natural from a physicist's point of view, since it starts from an action principle.

 The idea is the following.
 From the metric, we can define a so-called \emph{energy integral} along each path $]-\epsilon,\epsilon[\ra{c}M$: $S_g(c):=\frac 1 2 \int_{-\epsilon}^\eps g(c'(t),c'(t))dt$.
-We will define the so-called \emph{Levi-Civita connection} associated to $g$ in such a way that its geodesics are precisely the curves for which the energy integral is stationary with respect to all compactly supported variations in the curve.
-(Note that this yields precisely the straight lines in case of $M=\R^{p,q}$ with the standard metric.)
+We will define the so-called \emph{Levi-Civita connection} associated with $g$ in such a way that its geodesics are precisely the curves for which the energy integral is stationary with respect to all compactly supported variations in the curve.
+(Note that this yields precisely the straight lines in the case of $M=\R^{p,q}$ with the standard metric.)

 \begin{claim}[First variational formula] Let $]-\eps,\eps[\times]-\delta,\delta[\ra{H}U\subset \R^n$ be a $1$-parameter family of curves in an open set $U$ of $\R^n$ on which we have a (pseudo)-Riemannian metric and write $c:=H(-,0)$.
 Suppose that the variation has compact support in the sense that $\mathrm{supp}\, (t\mapsto r(t):=\frac{d}{ds}|_{s=0} H(t,s))$ is compact.
 Then we have